kribe48/wasp-software-course/README.md

 # wasp-software-course
 Code for Assignment 2 in the WASP software engineering and cloud computing course.
-Kristoffer Bergman and Per Boström
+Kristoffer Bergman, Per Boström and Shervin Parvini

 # wasp-software-course